-- Sally and a colleague presented the findings of their pilot research into “flipping”, an innovative method of teaching, at UW Teaching & Learning Conference, 2013 and presented a poster at the HEA Conference, 2013.
+- Sally and a colleague presented the findings of their pilot research into flipping, an innovative method of teaching, at the University of Worcester Teaching and Learning Conference, 2013 and presented a poster at the HEA Conference, 2013.

 - The use of electronic submission, marking and feedback